Hello Beloveds.

 Relaxation is an antidote to overwhelm.

-And clarity often results from relaxation.
+And clarity often comes from relaxation.

-So I'm going to give you a few moments now to simply exist without searching for solutions.
+So I'm going to give you a few more quiet moments.

 There's no fixing,